Dance is a highly challenging and physically demanding form of activity and can involve many different styles of movement.

 In 1998, she established the Physiotherapy Service for the Louise Browne Yorkshire Ballet Scholarship Centre in York, and worked for many years at the auditions and weekly classes and also at their Regional Ballet Seminar at Horsforth in Leeds.

-PEAK Physiotherapy is also listed on the Dance UK Register.
+PEAK Physiotherapy Limited is listed on the One Dance UK - Healthcare Practioners Directory.

 Sarah currently runs clinics in Garforth and Otley.
 For any further information about this service or to make an appointment to see Sarah, please telephone Sarah on 07908 684441.

 The importance of an effective warm up cannot be stressed too strongly.
 Warm up exercises do not necessarily need to move too far but should be vigorous enough to raise the heart rate and rate of breathing, to increase blood flow through the muscles, and to lubricate the joints.
 An efficient warm up should raise the body's core temperature by 1-2°.
 This helps to increase elasticity in the muscles and reduce friction in the joints.
 It also improves the transmission of nerve impulses into the muscle fibres which improves performance.